saras152/Finding_Lane_Lines_on_the_Road/README.md

 4. When the lane lines fade away on the roads, this pipeline fails to detect them.
 The thresholds are set with some assumptions.
 5. When the road has pot-holes, some of which may be along the travel direction, this pipeline detects the edges of the pot-hole too, and includes them in estimating the lane lines.
 6. When the vehicle is going on a non-paved road, the jitter is so very high that identifying the lane-lines would be difficult.
+7. The implementation uses global variables for moving average implementation.

 The roads are never this ideal always.
 This list never ends.